671.0B+ configurations evaluated across recorded experiments

 Two-System Model

 Jim Sanborn stated at the Kryptos dedication that “there are two systems of enciphering the bottom text.”
 Scheidt stated that he “masked the English language so it’s more of a challenge” and that solvers need to “solve the technique first and then go for the puzzle.”
-Combined with the mathematical impossibility of periodic substitution at any period, the leading hypothesis is that K4 uses two layers: a steganographic layer (null mask) and a substitution cipher.
-The “two systems” statement is a public fact; the specific interpretation as null insertion plus substitution is our working model, not proven.
+The “two systems” quote is public evidence.
+Any specific interpretation of that quote is a hypothesis, not a fact.

 Pure transposition is independently impossible: the ciphertext contains only 2 E’s, but the known cribs require 3.
 Therefore at least one layer must be substitution.
-The working model (not proven) is:
+Beyond that, the architecture remains open.
+Current live project surfaces include:

 What Has Been Exhaustively Tested